Chiropractic Collections Services

 Not Getting the Timing Right

-In some cases, offices are far too patient with those they are attempting to collect payment form.
+In some cases, offices are far too patient with those they are attempting to collect payment from.
 Waiting too long can have a significant financial impact and could result in cash flow issues over time.
 However, if you begin collections too soon, your reputation could be impacted.
 When it comes to collections, getting the timing right is critical.

 Harassing or Being Overly Aggressive